yegor-baranov/Code-Academy-R/README.md

-# Codecademy projects for R All In One!
+# Codecademy projects for R!

 This is list of the projects I had to create to finish Learn R course on Codecademy (https://www.codecademy.com).